 Korea’s ambition to become one of the world’s top five offshore wind producers by 2030 is ushering in a wave of investment.
 Taylor Hopkinson recently opened an office in Seoul to support our Korean clients, adding dedicated in-country resource to our wider APAC team for the first time.
 And our Head of Recruitment, Joshua Whitaker, is already working with some of the leading companies in the sector to connect renewables specialists to their pioneering projects on the Korean peninsula.

-“The market is still in its early development stages,” says Joshua Whitaker, our Head of Recruitment, South Korea, “but its potential is significant and the ambition from government is huge.
+“The market is still in its early stages,” says Joshua Whitaker, our Head of Recruitment, South Korea, “but its potential is significant and the ambition from government is huge.

 New offshore wind vacancies in South Korea